-The Board of Directors has through the Nomination Committee carried out the necessary assessment on the aforesaid Directors and concluded that they met the criteria as prescribed under Paragraph 2.20A of the Main Market Listing Requirements on character, experience, integrity, competence and time commitment to effectively discharge their roles as Directors.
+The Board of Directors has through the Nomination Committee carried out the necessary assessment of Mr. Tan Chin Hwee and concluded that he met the criteria as prescribed under Paragraph 2.20A of the Main Market Listing Requirements on character, experience, integrity, competence and time commitment to effectively discharge his roles as Director.

-The profiles of the Directors standing for re-election are provided on pages 3 and 4 in this 2021 Annual Report.
+The profile of the Director standing for re-election are provided on page 3 of this 2022 Annual Report.

-(iii) Authority to Issue Shares pursuant to Sections 75 and 76 of the Companies Act 2016
+(iii) Authority to Issue Shares pursuant to Sections 75 and 76 of the Companies Act 2016 and Waiver of Pre-Emptive Rights

-The proposed Resolution 6 is intended to renew the authority granted to the Directors of the Company at the Nineteenth AGM of the Company held on 11 June 2021 to issue and allot shares at any time to such persons in their absolute discretion without convening a general meeting provided that the aggregate number of the shares issued does not exceed 10% of the total number of issued shares of the Company for the time being (hereinafter referred to as the "General Mandate").
+The proposed Resolution 5 is intended to renew the authority granted to the Directors of the Company at the Twentieth AGM of the Company held on 10 June 2022 to issue and allot shares at any time to such persons in their absolute discretion without convening a general meeting provided that the aggregate number of the shares issued does not exceed 10% of the total number of issued shares of the Company for the time being ("General Mandate").

-The General Mandate granted by the shareholders at the 19th AGM of the Company had not been utilised and hence no proceed was raised therefrom.
+The General Mandate granted by the shareholders at the 20th AGM of the Company had not been utilised and hence no proceed was raised therefrom.

-The new General Mandate will enable the Directors to take swift action for allotment of shares for any possible fund raising activities, including but not limited to further placing of shares, for the purpose of funding future investment project(s), working capital and/or acquisition(s) and to avoid delay and cost in convening general meetings to approve such issue of shares.
+The new General Mandate will enable the Directors to take swift action for the allotment of shares for any possible fundraising activities, including but not limited to further placing of shares, for the purpose of funding future investment project(s), working capital and/or acquisition(s) and to avoid delay and cost in convening general meetings to approve such issue of shares.